-In 2003, a relatively low number of U.S. residents-5% or an estimated 12.3 million people-reported using methamphetamine at least once in their lifetime, compared to 41% for marijuana, 15% for cocaine, and 2% for heroin, as shown in Figure 1 (Substance Abuse and Mental Health Services Administration, 2004).
-Methamphetamine use has historically been concentrated in Hawaii, California, and other West

-Coast states (Anglin, Burke, Perrochet, Stamper, & Dawud-Noursi.
-2000) and the majority of methamphetamine use and production remains in localized areas west of the Mississippi River (National Drug Intelligence Center, 2004; Substance Abuse and Mental Health Services Administration, 2003).
-Despite the fact that methamphetamine production, trafficking, and use in the eastern U.S. are isolated and limited relative to that of other drugs, there has been recent speculation that "meth use is exploding in cities and suburbs all across America" (Teague, March 2, 2005).
+In 2005, a relatively low number of U.S. residents- 4% or an estimated 12.8 million people-reported using methamphetamine at least once in their lifetime, compared to 46% for marijuana, 14% for cocaine, and 2% for heroin, as shown in Figure 1 (Substance Abuse and Mental Health Services Administration, 2006).
+Methamphetamine use has historically been concentrated in Hawaii, California, and other West Coast states (Anglin, Burke, Perrochet, Stamper, & Dawud-Noursi, 2000) and the majority of methamphetamine use and production remains in localized areas west of the Mississippi River (National Drug Intelligence Center, 2004; Substance Abuse and Mental Health Services Administration, 2003).
+Many states responded to the threat of methamphetamine labs by passing legislation regulating the sale of precursor drugs such as pseudoephedrine.
+This legislation has contributed to a marked shift in legislation has contributed to a marked shift in manufacturing.
+The majority of methamphetamine is now produced south of the border in Mexico and labs seized in the U.S. have gotten smaller (Washington/Baltimore High Intensity Drug Trafficking Area, 2006).
+Despite the fact that methamphetamine production, trafficking, and use in the northeastern U.S. are isolated and limited relative to that of other drugs, small methamphetamine labs have sprung up east of the Mississippi, and there has been recent speculation that "meth use is exploding in cities and suburbs all across America" (Teague, March 2, 2005).
 The purpose of this report is to analyze existing indicators of methamphetamine use and its consequences in Maryland to provide an evidence-based evaluation of the current status and potential threat of methamphetamine in this state.
-Supporting data for this report can be found online at www.cesar.umd.edu.